doanduyhai/killrvideo-java/README.md

 A reference application for Java developers looking to learn more about using [Apache Cassandra][cassandra] and [DataStax Enterprise][dse] in their applications and services.
 Learn more at [KillrVideo].

+The current version of KillrVideo Java includes Cassandra, DSE Search, and DSE Graph with [DSL's (Domain Specific Languages)][gremlindsljava].
+DSE Graph powers the recommendation engine and all search capabilites are powered with DSE Search.

-NOTE: We are now fully switched to using version 1.2.4 of the [DSE java driver][DSE Java driver]!
+NOTE: We are now fully switched to using version 1.4.2 of the [DSE java driver][DSE Java driver]!
 API docs are [here][DSE Java driver API docs].
-This version is stable and ready for consumption.

 ## Running Locally